benoitc/hackney_lib/README.md

 #### Useful modules are:

 - [`hackney_http`](http://github.com/benoitc/hackney_lib/blob/master/doc/hackney_http.md): HTTP parser in pure Erlang.
-This parser is able to parse HTTP responses and requests in a streaming manner.
+This parser is able to parse HTTP responses and requests in a streaming fashion.
 If not set it will be autodetect if it's a request or a response if needed.

 - [`hackney_headers`](http://github.com/benoitc/hackney_lib/blob/master/doc/hackney_headers.md) Module to manipulate HTTP headers